State Guide · Goa

 4

-No outstanding dues on the property
+No outstanding dues

 5

-Portuguese documents match current revenue records exactly
+Portuguese documents match current records

 III